Posts

 Image

-If you love Frenchies but the health issues give you pause, these are the dogs like French bulldogs that you might like too.
+If you love Frenchies but the health issues give you pause, these are the dogs like French bulldogs that you might like too, plus the questions to ask a breeder if you really want a French Bulldog.
 French Bulldogs have lovely personalities, but if the health issues give you pause, these are the other breeds to consider.
 Photo: Irinia Kozorog/Shutterstock.
 By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Get Companion Animal Psychology in your inbox.
 In 2018, French bulldogs became the most popular breed of dog in the UK , overtaking the Labrador retriever, which had the number 1 spot for almost thirty years.
-French bulldogs are also in the top ten dog breeds in the US (no. 4), Canada (no. 5), and Australia (no. 3).
-French bulldogs are lovely dogs but unfortunately they can suffer from a number of inherited conditions, which can be distressing for the dog and heart-breaking for the owner.
-Because they have a squashed face, they are at risk of Brachycephalic
+Now in 2024, they are back in second place behind the Labrador Retriever, but they continue to be incredibly popular dogs.
+A French Bulldog was one of the finalists for Best in Show at Crufts 2024.
+And French bulldogs are also very popular in other countries-- no 1 in the US in 2023, no 4. in Canada in 2023, and no 8 in Australia in

 Animal Lovers on the Books that Changed Their Lives